Overview

 - Publishers and sales houses connecting their inventory to agentic buyers

-- Retail media networks exposing on-site or off-site inventory through ADCP-compatible agents
+- Retail media networks exposing on-site or off-site inventory through AdCP-compatible agents

 - Any seller who wants buyer agents (e.g. Scope3, Claude, custom buyers) to be able to discover and transact against their inventory